cedhere/StopTheTraffic/README.md

 # StopTheTraffic
-In Spring 2024 I took the Introduction to Web Development CodePath course.
+In the Spring of 2024, I completed the Introduction to Web Development CodePath course.
+During the course, I learned about web development using HTML/CSS and JavaScript.
+One of our assignments was to create a one-page website addressing a global issue.
+I chose to focus on human trafficking.
+As I progressed through the course, I continued to update the website with new features as my skills improved.
+Completing this website was a significant achievement for me.
+While it may not be perfect, it serves as a great starting point for my web development journey.
+I'm excited to see how my skills will continue to grow and what I'll create next!